What are the most recognized project management methodologies

 by Moira Alexander

-Looking for some of the most commonly used and recognized project management methodologies and why they’re essential to the success of your projects?
+Looking for some of the most commonly used and recognized project methodologies and why they’re essential to the success of your projects?
 Look no further.
-Think of project management methodologies as blueprints, step-by-step instructions that guide your team to build a successful project.
+Think of project methodologies as blueprints, step-by-step instructions that guide your team to build a successful project.
 With so many different project management methodologies like Agile—and, in some cases, overlapping—approaches to managing the complexities of any given program, how can you know which one is right for your project, team, or organization?
 We cover Agile, Waterfall, Critical Chain, Critical Path, Six Sigma, and Scrum methodologies.

 Agile Methodology